 And all of the ways to manipulate these potential sources and the periodization of these sources of overload in a training program designed to develop hypertrophy for continual progress.

 Now getting back to fatigue and why I first quickly defined the principle of overload.

 If your hockey training program is not creating accumulated fatigue over a time period of 3-6 weeks, you’re not placing an adequate overload stimulus and without proper overload you’re never going to make progress.

-Because you’re not challenging your body enough week in and week out to force adaptation.
-A measureable overload must be in place.
-But this overload takes a toll on the body, that toll is accumulated fatigue.
+Because you’re not challenging your body enough week-in and week-out to force adaptation.
+A measurable overload must be in place at all times.
+But this overload takes a toll on the body, and that toll is accumulated fatigue.
 But if you manage this fatigue properly, all is well and progress is made.

 Overload in training creates the stimulus, fatigue management creates the result.